ferrarisf50/StackOverflow_2019/README.md

-# What you need to know to become a data scientist?
+# What you need to know before looking for a data scientist job??
 -- Data mining from Stack Overflow 2019 Annual Developer Survey

 ## Contents